jk367/personal_website/content/photos/Marie.md

 draft: false
 ---

-woman I met when I was solo traveling in Kutaisi.
+Woman I met when I was solo traveling in Kutaisi.
 She was very sweat.
-I think she lives in england.
+I think she lives in England.
 We had an ice cream and walked around a bunch.
 Not sure I'll ever see her again.